-The Baylor College of Medicine Alumni Student Ambassador Board (ASAB) is a group of dedicated students from the School of Medicine, School of Allied Health and Graduate School of Biomedical Sciences, who work to strengthen the bond between Baylor alumni and current students.
+The Baylor College of Medicine Alumni Student Ambassador Board (ASAB) is a group of dedicated students from the School of Medicine, School of Health Professions and Graduate School of Biomedical Sciences, who work to strengthen the bond between Baylor alumni and current students.
 Some of their initiatives to engage alumni include informal networking events, career panels, an email mentorship program, volunteering events and the annual Alumni Mixer.

 - Gabrielle Fatora

 I was born and raised in the suburbs of Chicago and came to Houston to attend Rice University, where I graduated with a degree in bioengineering.
 My experience at Baylor has been fantastic so far in many ways, but I think the best part has been the support, encouragement and motivation that my classmates provide to every member of our class.
 In my free time, I enjoy Irish dancing, watching football games and TV shows and spending time with family and friends.

 A small town girl from West Texas, I completed my bachelor’s degree in psychology at Texas A&M University in 2009 and went on to receive a bachelor’s degree in nursing from Johns Hopkins University in 2011.
 I practiced as a Surgical Intensive Care Unit and Cardiovascular Intensive Care Unit registered nurse for five years before pursuing a Doctor of Nursing Practice-Nurse Anesthesia degree at Baylor.
 I enjoy fishing, camping, travel/road trips, spending time with friends, family and my dog.